As a homeschool mom, I started to think about all the things I’ve learned about myself, my girls and how we work together as a family.

 10. Keep the stress level low.
 If I am stressed about something, it shows during school.
 I have learned to be able to let things go, be satisfied with a partial chore if I’m interrupted in the middle of one, leave the dishes in the sink, get up early if I need to get things done, teach the girls even if the schoolroom is a mess, and even be able to put school off if I’m really not ready to dig in for the day.
 I set the pace for our day and I have the freedom to do what is best for US!
 So, Learn how to handle Mommy Stress!

-Those are some things I’ve learned, some thoughts I have about homeschooling our girls.
+Those are some things I’ve learned as a homeschool mom, some thoughts I have about homeschooling our girls.

 Check out our 5 Days Series on Homeschool for the Busy Family